The geometrical origin of the Doppler factor in the Lienard-Wiechert potentials: The apparent volume of a spherical particle in motion

 which, together with (\ref{eq:xC}), allows us to find

 From (\ref{eq:D}) we know that $y_D = \eta$, $z_D = \zeta$, and equation (\ref{eq:lightcone2}) becomes

 where

-Since the extended particle is of very small size, in order to calculate the spatial separations (\ref{eq:AB}) and (\ref{eq:EF}) we need only the first order contributions in $\xi$, $\eta$, and $\zeta$.
+The last part of equation (\ref{eq:lightcone4}) comes from a Taylor series expansion of the square root function, $\sqrt{1 + \epsilon} \approx 1 + \epsilon / 2$ for $\epsilon << 1$.
+Since the extended particle is of very small size, in order to calculate the spatial separations (\ref{eq:PB}) and (\ref{eq:EF}) we only need the first order contributions in $\xi$, $\eta$, and $\zeta$.
 In this approximation (\ref{eq:lightcone4}) becomes

-When $x_D > x_2$ (implying $x_C > x_2$, since points $C$ and $D$ are very close to each other), from (\ref{eq:lightcone5}) we get
+When $x_D > x_P$ (implying $x_C > x_P$, since points $C$ and $D$ are very close to each other), from (\ref{eq:lightcone5}) we get

 which, together with (\ref{eq:xD}), allows us to find